hvitorino/flowjur/README.md

 # flowjur

-A Clojure library designed to run clojure functions as part of a workflow.
+Flowjur is a Clojure library designed to run stateful functions as part of a workflow.

-Each step should have a name and a handler wich is a function of arity 1 designed to receive a context hashmap used to read/store shared data throught all steps of the workflow.
+Each step has a name and a handler, which is a function of arity one designed to receive a context hashmap used to read/store shared data through all steps of the workflow.

-All functions should take a context and forward the context to keep the state flowing throught the execution, including the error handler, so flow's output shows what's happened during execution.
+All functions must take a context and return it to keep the state flowing through the execution, including the error handler, so the flow output will have the necessary information in case of an error happening in one of the steps.

 ## Usage